Skip to content

 • Max 10 files per message

-• Max file size: 50MB (direct upload), unlimited (resumable upload)
+• Max file size: 100MB (direct upload), unlimited (resumable upload)

-Extract structured data from images with JSON schema validation.
+Extract structured data from images with JSON schema validation using a dedicated endpoint.

 Use cases: